Gamer Guides

 Ready for PlayStation Plus Extra and Premium?

-These are some of our favourite games included in PlayStation Plus Extra and PlayStation Plus Premium, but obviously there are many more titles that we wish we could include.
+These are some of our favorite games included in PlayStation Plus Extra and PlayStation Plus Premium, but obviously there are many more titles that we wish we could’ve included.
 The PS4 and PS5 library is absolutely loaded with amazing games, and being able to have so many titles at your fingertips with a PS Plus Extra or Premium subscription is reason enough to upgrade.
 So, what are you waiting for?

 Go get your PlayStation Plus Extra or Premium subscription!